British passport: Passport booklets (1921–1993)

 The British government formed the Passport Office in the same year and in 1921 began issuing 32-page passports with a navy blue hardcover with an embossed coat of arms.
 "BRITISH PASSPORT" was the common identifier printed at the top of all booklets, while the name of the issuing government was printed below the coat of arms (e.g. United Kingdom, New Zealand, Hong Kong).
 Cut-outs in the cover allowed the bearer's name and the passport number to be displayed.
 This format would remain the standard for most British passports until the introduction of machine-readable passports in 1988.
 It continued to be issued in the United Kingdom until the end of 1993.

 As with many contemporary travel documents worldwide, details were handwritten into the passport and (as of 1955) included: number, holder's name, "accompanied by his wife" and her maiden name, "and" (number) "children", national status.
 For both bearer and wife: profession, place and date of birth, country of residence, height, eye and hair colour, special peculiarities, signature and photograph.
 Names, birth dates, and sexes of children, list of countries for which valid, issue place and date, expiry date, a page for renewals and, at the back, details of the amount of foreign exchange for travel expenses (a limited amount of sterling, typically £50 but increasing with inflation, could be taken out of the country).
 The bearer's sex was not explicitly stated, although the name was written in with title ("Mr John Smith").
 Descriptive text was printed in both English and French (a practice which still continues), e.g., "Accompanied by his wife (Maiden name)/Accompagné de sa femme (Née)".
 Changed details were struck out and rewritten, with a rubber-stamped note confirming the change.

 If details and photograph of a man's wife and details of children were entered (this was not compulsory), the passport could be used by the bearer, wife, and children under 16, if together; separate passports were required for the wife or children to travel independently.
-The passport was valid for five years, renewable for another five, after which it had to be replaced.
+Until 1972 the passport was valid for five years, renewable for another five, after which it had to be replaced.

 Renewal of a passport required physical cancellation of the old passport, which was then returned to the bearer.
 The top-right corner of its front cover was cut off and "Cancelled" was stamped into one or both of the cut-outs in the front cover, which showed the passport number and the bearer's name, as well on the pages showing the bearer's details and the document's validity.

 For much of the 20th century, the passport had a printed list of countries for which it was valid, which was added to manually as validity increased.
 A passport issued in 1955 was valid for the British Commonwealth, USA, and all countries in Europe "including the USSR, Turkey, Algeria, Azores, Canary Islands, Iceland, and Madeira"; during its period of validity restrictions eased and it was endorsed "and for all other foreign countries".